Ms. Venegas has been using origami to make rosettes and medallions since 2003. She shares art/craft techniques and ideas online.

 Paper Rosettes for Decorations

-Check out these easy step-by-step photos and instructions on how to make a zig zag fold paper rosette.
-The pattern has an eye catching pop, stands up and has a spin in the center.
+Check out these easy step-by-step photos and instructions on how to make a folded paper rosette using eight circles.
+The pattern has an eye catching pop, stands up and has a visual spin in the center.
 Most viewers like it instantly.

 Find some paper!
 The whole family will enjoy making these paper crafts.